shikon/shikon.github.io/_pages/about.md

 toc: true
 ---

 Fascinated by physics as well as modern devices, I started a BSc. degree in Applied Physics and afterwards also Electrical Engineering at the Eindhoven University of Technology.
-Currently, I am trying to close the gap between circuit design and novel semiconductors during my joint MSc. degree in the same fields.
+Currently, I am trying to close the gap between circuit design and novel semiconductors during my joint MSc. degree in the aforementioned fields.

 ## Goal